vin0010/SystemDesign/Concepts.md

 - Cache invalidation and consistency
 - Performance bottlenecks and optimization techniques
 - Load balancing and scalability considerations
+- Types
+  - Write-Back
+    - Faster writes: Changes are written only to the cache first.
+  - Write-Through
+    - Slower writes: Changes are written to both the cache and main memory simultaneously.
+    - Always consistent
+  - Write-Around
+    - Bypasses cache for writes: Data is written directly to main memory, skipping the cache.
+    - Less/eventual consistent

 - A cache is a temporary storage area that stores the result of expensive responses or frequently accessed data in memory so that subsequent requests are served more quickly.
 - The application performance is greatly affected by calling the database repeatedly.
 The cache can mitigate this problem.